IESE Insight

 3. Treat donations as products: The most effective way to organize fundraising in the workforce is to make it clear that the organization considers donations as important as any commercial product the company offers.
 When collaborators and customers know that their donations are as important as sales for the organization, commitment is boosted and links between stakeholders are reinforced.

-4. Design and use non-monetary incentives: Offer experiences rather than monetary incentives; these create more identification with the cause.
+4. Design and use nonmonetary incentives: Offer experiences rather than monetary incentives; these create more identification with the cause.
 Here, public recognition and experiences relating to the cause were offered to the collaborators who collected the largest number of donations.
 A committed employee can become an agent of change within the company.

 5. Set an example and communicate effectively: If you want others to donate, your organization should be the first to step up.
 Set an example and then ask others to join you.
 You should also strategically communicate the work you are doing, less to enhance your own reputation than to promote the cause.
-Good communication skills are key in this area: no one will be impressed if you just communicate to boost your own ego.
+Good communication skills are key in this area: No one will be impressed if you just communicate to boost your ego.